druid-io/druid-io.github.io/docs/latest/development/libraries.md

 #### Ruby

-* [madvertise/ruby-druid](https://github.com/madvertise/ruby-druid) - A ruby client for Druid
+* [ruby-druid/ruby-druid](https://github.com/ruby-druid/ruby-druid) - A ruby client for Druid
+* [redBorder/druid_config](https://github.com/redBorder/druid_config) - A ruby client to configure and check the status of a Druid Cluster

 #### SQL